 Bernadette Gray-Little Graduate Fellowship

 The Bernadette Gray-Little Graduate Fellowship program recognizes the contributions and commitment of Chancellor Gray-Little to graduate education during her service to the University of Kansas.
-The Fellowship Fund will provide financial support to outstanding students in their first year of matriculation in their doctoral programs at the University.
+The Fellowship will provide financial support to outstanding students in the first year of their doctoral programs at the University.
 Outstanding graduate students will be designated as Fellows in doctoral degree programs covered by the Office of Graduate Studies.

-Recipients may be from any area of study at the University and will have been nominated by the doctoral program to which they are applying.
-This Fellowship may not be used to support students admitted solely as a nondegree seeking graduate student or into graduate certificate programs or terminal master’s programs.
-Students who are to be funded by the Self Graduate Fellowship, University Graduate Fellowship, or the Chancellor’s Doctoral Fellowship are not eligible.
-Recipients of the Fellowship will be selected through a nomination/application process early in the Spring semester prior to fall matriculation for the student’s first academic year.
+Recipients may be from any area of doctoral study in a program on the Lawrence or Edwards campus.
+Students funded by the Self Graduate Fellowship, University Graduate Fellowship, or the Chancellor’s Doctoral Fellowship are not eligible.
+Recipients of the Fellowship will be selected through a nomination/application process early in the Spring semester prior to fall matriculation of the student’s first academic year.

 Fellows are appointed as Graduate Research Assistants (GRAs).
 They will receive a stipend of $16,000 and sponsorship of up to nine (9) hours of tuition, course fees, and technology fees.
 In addition to the GRA stipend of $16,000, tuition support averages between $7,500 and $8,000 per fellow, bringing the average total fellowship package to $24,000.
 No summer appointment funds are available through this Fellowship fund.